 Forget about manually resizing images.
-Add images of any size (just not teeny tiny ones or big ol’ huge ones, OK?) and SurveyMonkey will resize them into uniformly sized frames.
+For the Image Choice question, add images of any size (just not teeny tiny ones or big ol’ huge ones, OK?) and SurveyMonkey will resize them into uniformly sized frames.

 It’ll look good on mobile, every time.
-When you insert images using the Image Choice question type they’ll be optimized for both mobile and desktop.
+When you insert images using the Image Choice or Click Map question types they’ll be optimized for both mobile and desktop.

 We’ll host them for you.
 Don’t worry about using an image hosting service for your survey’s image answer options.
 You can directly upload your images into your SurveyMonkey surveys.

 Use captions to tie it all together

 Want to add a little extra context to your image answer options?
 That’s cool—just add captions.
 They’ll appear to respondents just below each image option.

 Captions aren’t just helpful for your respondents, either.
 When you add captions to your image answer options, they’ll carry over to the Analyze Results portion of your survey.
 That makes it easier to tell which data corresponds to which answer option.
 Here’s an example:

 But it’s no big deal if you don’t use captions.
 Your data will still be organized in a way that’s easy for you to understand.